arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 Selecting the correct storage system that supports all of our use cases is crucial.
 We recommend key-value stores for the following reasons:
-- Key-value stores allow easy horizontal scaling.
+- Key-value stores allow easy #scaling/horizontal.
 - Key-value stores provide very low latency to access data.
 -  #RDBMSs do not handle long tail [3] of data well.
 When the indexes grow large, random access is expensive.